nehakadam/rrule/README.md

 rrule.js
 ========

+Changes By nehakadam

+1. In order to calculate Recurrence Dates which will be before 1st January 1970, set value of `ORDINAL_BASE` a Date which you want to set as a minimum date. `ORDINAL_BASE: new Date(1901, 0, 1)`.

 **Library for working with recurrence rules for calendar dates.**

 rrule.js supports recurrence rules as defined in the [iCalendar